unional/typescript-blackbook/docs/pages/01-introduction/README.md

 it brings over some syntaxes from various languages such as C# and Java.

-However, since TypeScript transpiles to JavaScript, it cannot get away from the constriants and fundamentals of JavaScript.
+However, since TypeScript transpiles to JavaScript, it cannot get away from the constraints and fundamentals of JavaScript.
-TypeScript realizes this and have since shifts it focus to provide types on top of JavaScript, and rely of the ECMAScript community to introduce new syntax to JavaScript.
+TypeScript realizes this and have since shifts it focus to provide types on top of JavaScript, and rely on the ECMAScript community to introduce new syntax to JavaScript.
 This is one of the primary reasons contribute to the success of TypeScript.

 ### Focus on Coding Efficiency